MikaDia/PNI_Summer2025_advancedMatlab/README.md

 Syllabus:
-week 6: cell and structure arrays week 7: efficient programming week 8: functions week 9: regression models
+Week 6: cell and structure arrays;
+Week 7: efficient programming;
+Week 8: functions;
+Week 9: regression models;

 Related material can be found in: